EVHaste/haste-makes-waste/_posts/2021-05-19-the-fireplace.markdown

 We'll start with the usual suspects.

 It is, after all, no surprise that **Heather Wright** (*the Crooked*) is here.
 Detention is practically her home.
 Whatever she called Ms. Bree today will never reach her permanent record; it's already stuffed full of other petty crimes.
-Bless Officer Ray's heart, he does try to reel his daughter in, but you can never truly tame a rebel.
+Bless Officer Wright's heart, he does try to reel his daughter in, but you can never truly tame a rebel.

 The staff have long since learned not to bother assigning Heather lines, else she fill the chalkboards with obscenities, so that honor belongs to **McKenzie "Mack" Harris** (*the Searcher*).
 Her hand is beginning to cramp.